semgrep/semgrep-docs/docs/getting-started.md

 Semgrep is at its best when used to continuously scan code.
 Check out [Semgrep CI](../semgrep-ci/overview/) to learn how to get results where you already work: GitHub, GitLab, Slack, Jira, and more.
 To get results even earlier in the development process, such as in a Git pre-commit hook or VS Code, check the available [Semgrep extensions](../extensions/).

-For teams running Semgrep on multiple projects check out [Semgrep App](https://semgrep.dev/manage) to integrate CI with PR or MR comments, monitor progress, host private rules (paid tier), and much more!
+Check out [Semgrep App](https://semgrep.dev/manage) to integrate CI with PR or MR comments, monitor progress, host private rules (paid tier), and much more!

 ## Upgrading